Last updated 7 February 2022

 - Increases attributable to wholesale energy costs since 1 Oct 2021 up to the calculation date.
 These are already effectively banked and therefore reasonably certain.

 The projection element of the forecast will vary with wholesale energy costs, hence the changes in the projection over time.
-However, one thing is certain.
-As long as these very high energy prices persist, the guaranteed element of the price increase is growing by the day.

 How often is the energy bills forecast updated?